-“What is entrepreneurship?” is a question most people wanting to become entrepreneurs search or don’t have the correct answer to.
+“What is entrepreneurship?” is a question most people wanting to become entrepreneurs search for or don’t have the correct answer to.
 You most likely think that the answer is obvious.

 Yet despite all these hardships, every year, a large number of entrepreneurs attempt this journey determined to create their vision to fill a need they view in society.
 They open businesses, launch technology startups, or get a fresh product or service into the marketplace.

 While entrepreneurship’s definition has remained constant for decades, the possibilities for wannabe entrepreneurs have unquestionably evolved.

 The options available to entrepreneurs now have exploded thanks to technology such as Shopify, Alidropship, Oberlo, and the hurdles to entrepreneurship are removed.
 Indeed, entrepreneurship seems to be anywhere, but what is it exactly?

 What is Entrepreneurship?
 Best Entrepreneurship Definition and Powerful Entrepreneur Quotes